thtran97/Local-Search-for-SAT/README.md

 #### 4. GSAT/Tabu & WalkSAT/Tabu, 1997 :x:

 ***Idea:*** Use a tabu list which store (flipped variables, tabu tenures) to avoid repeating these last recent moves.
 Intuitively, a couple *(x,t)* means that we forbid flipping *x* for next *t* iterations !

 Note that tabu list should be implemented as a FIFO circular list.

 ***Parameter choice:***

-- Length of tabu list:
+- Length of tabu list => fixed tabu tenure

-- Tabu tenure

 ***Result:***